endurodave/AsyncStateMachine/README.md

 # Conclusion

 The `AsyncStateMachine` class allows state machine objects to operate in their own thread context.
-The `DelegateLib` library offer cross-thread event generation for easy collaboration between state machines.
+The `DelegateMQ` library offer cross-thread event generation for easy collaboration between state machines.